-Signed Headteacher Date

-This policy v vas endorsed by the Board I of Governors at their me eeting on 22.05.17
+This policy was endorsed by the Board of Governors at their meeting on 19.03.2020

-Signed Chair of Governors Date
+Signed Chair of Governors Date Oigiliou Onan or Covernore Date

-2. Organisation within the School to meet the requirements itemised under the General Policy Statement
+2. Organisation within the Schools to meet the requirements itemised under the General Policy Statement

-Ultimately the responsibility for all school organisation and activity rests by definition, with the Headteacher.
+Ultimately the responsibility for all school organisation and activity rests by definition, with the Executive Headteacher.
 However all staff have a responsibility towards safety with the specific lines of delegation being set out as shown below.